routingblog/arbitration/content/docs/problems.md

 - Arbiters are not required to follow or even know the law. [^liptonlaw] Only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]

-- It's harder to find a lawyer for cases which will be arbitrated.
-Contingency is riskier and clients can't be as easily pooled.[^stone1]
+- The lower probability of victory, the lack of class representation, and meager legal fees discourage attorneys from representing individuals in arbitration proceedings.
+This is particularly a problem where the fees will be paid on contigency (most employment and consumer cases). [^stone1]

 # Employment